-All Horticulture students actively participate in the student-run greenhouse.
+All Plant Science students actively participate in the student-run greenhouse.
 Students will greet customers and maintain the appearance and cleanliness of the green house and school buildings.
 Students maintain professional courtesy and demonstrate teamwork skills.
 Students will learn about many aspects of horticulture that will allow them to experience what working in the horticulture industry would be like.
 Guest speakers augment the Agriculture program.
 Community service is integrated into the program as a lifelong value.
 Work experience placements are provided to address student interest and needs.
-Students who successfully complete this course could earn Morrisville College credit.

-Text: Reading assigned from various books, pamphlets and articles. \\this course may be offered, based on staff availability and demand
+Text: Reading assigned from various books, pamphlets and articles.